intel/e2eAIOK/e2eAIOK/ModelAdapter/readme.md

-# AIOK Model Adaptor: Enhance AI Pipeline with Knowledge Transfer
+# Intel® End-to-End AI Optimization Kit Model Adaptor
 ## INTRODUCTION
 ### Problem Statement

-With the development of technology, more and more advanced models have been released.
+With the development of deep learnign models and growth of hardware computing power, more and more advanced/large models have been created.
 For example, GPT-3 model has 175B parameters, and is trained on 500B dataset.
-These models, while achieving SOTA results, are only available for head players.
-There are several challenges in applying these huge and complex models.
-For example, expensive training cost, huge efforts of data labeling, and high hardware resource requirement for deployment.
+These models, though delivering state of the art results, posed some challenges when adopting it in user environment.
+For example, high training cost, huge efforts of data labeling, and hard to be deployed in resource constraint environment.

-### Solution with Model Adaptor of Intel® End-to-End AI Optimization Kit
+### Intel® End-to-End AI Optimization Kit Model Adaptor
-Some technologies have been proposed to tackle these challenges.
+Various technologies have been developed to resolve these challenges.
 For example, pre-training & fine-tuning[1] mechanism can greatly reduce the training cost; knowledge distillation[2] can significantly reduce the hardware resource requirement; besides, domain adaptation[3] can train target model with few-label or even label-free.
-Many related toolkits have been developed, but they mostly only focus on one of these technologies.
-We propose a Model Adaptor toolkit, which combines all these technologies with a unified Application Programming Interface (API).
+We proposed Model Adaptor, providing comprehensive transfer learning optimization technologies via a unified Application Programming Interface (API).

-AIOK Model Adaptor toolkit is a convenient framework can be used to reduce training and inference time,  or data labeling cost by efficiently utilizing public advanced models and datasets from many domains.
-Its objectives are:(1)Transfer knowledge from pretrained model with the same/different network structure, which greatly speedups training without accuracy regression.
+Model Adaptor is target to to reduce training and inference time, or data labeling cost by efficiently utilizing public advanced models and datasets from many domains.
+Its objectives are:(1)Transfer knowledge from pretrained model with the same/different network structure, which improves training without accuracy regression.
 (2)Transfer knowledge from source domain data without target label.

 ### This solution is intended for
 This solution is intended for citizen data scientists, enterprise users, independent software vendor and partial of cloud service provider.

 ## ARCHITECTURE
 ### Model Adaptor of Intel® End-to-End AI Optimization Kit
 There are three modules in Model Adapter: Finetuner for pretraining & fine-tuning, Distiller for knowledge distillation and Adapter for domain adaption.
-They all share a unified API and can be easily integrated with existing pipeline with few codes modification.
-What’s more, Model Adaptor makes additional efforts on CPU optimization of training and inference, both on single-node and distributed modes.
+They shared a unified API and can be easily integrated with existing pipeline with few code changes.
+Model Adaptor was optimized on CPU clusters for training and inference with Intel optimized frameworks and libraries.

 ### The key components are